 - 1. Three locations within the APE were identified as potentially sensitive for pre-Contact Native American sites.
 Two areas are located on the north bank of the Jail Branch, one immediately downstream of the dam, and the other upstream of the dam, and the third area is located on the south bank of the Jail Branch, upstream of the dam and at the river's confluence with a small tributary.
 Discussions with Stone Environmental indicate that the area immediately downstream of the dam will likely not be able to be avoided by machinery during project work given its proximity to the dam; an Archaeological Phase I Survey of this area is therefore recommended.
 Preliminary plans and discussion indicate the two upstream areas may be impacted by grading/sloping of the banks as part of project work, and may also have potential to be affected by bank destabilization after the dam is removed.
 Archaeological Phase I Survey of these two areas is therefore recommended if final plans determine that they will be impacted by either process. - 2.
-Background research and observations made during the field visit indicate that the project APE is unlikely to contain significant historic archaeological sites.
-The APE of this project is recommended as not sensitive for historic period archaeological resources due to extensive disturbance from numerous flood episodes and subsequent filling and stabilization efforts.
-Therefore, this Archaeological Resources Assessment recommends no further archaeological investigation for historic resources within the APE of the Hands Mill Dam Removal Project - 3.
+One location within the APE was identified as potentially sensitive for historic archaeological remains.
+This area, located on the south bank of Jail Branch, at the south end of the dam and standing mill foundation, has the potential to contain additional mill foundation walls that may yield important information about the layout and function of the mill buildings.
+Because additional foundation walls may be exposed during project work, a recommendation is made to monitor the removal of this portion of the dam and foundation remains.
+The results of the monitoring can be presented in the HRDP recommended as part of the standing historic resources review. - 3.
 Four proposed sediment disposal areas, for deposit of sediment removed from the former impoundment during project work were reviewed.
 The proposed areas include an existing town sand pit at the intersection of Lowery Road and Vermont Route 110, an existing gravel/sediment storage area at the Town Clerks Office at 2895 Vermont Route 110, a town storage area immediately north of the dam, and a parcel owned by Vince Vermette across the road from 661 West Corinth Road.
 All four sediment disposal areas are recommended as not sensitive for pre-Contact Native American or historic resources and no further archaeological review is recommended.